ahostetter/Zemphas/README.md

-# Zemphas: Console App Game
+# Zemphas
+### About
-This is a basic console app game to practice programming concepts in a fun way.
+This is a console app game to practice programming concepts in a fun way: